Peppermint

 Exposing your skin to steam helps to moisturize it and, at the same time, cleanse the pores, which augmenting the blood circulation of the surface of the skin.
 Many herbs possess the aptitude to make steaming invigorating as well as comforting.

 The ingredients required for a herbal steam facial are mentioned below, but you are free to substitute some of them with different fragrant or astringent herbs, for instance, dried up leaves of yarrow and sage, flowers of lavender as well as fresh or dehydrated parsley.
-Instead of preparing your herbal steam facial in a sink, make it in a big bowl, primarily because the herbs may block the drainage of the sink.

 The ingredients required for preparing an herbal steam facial are as follows: